n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Background

 The only unknown terms remaining are $\mathcal{Z}$ and $\mathcal{I}$.
 These functions are computed using a Taylor expansion centered at $\psi = 0$:

-where $Z^{(j)}$ and $I^{(j)}$ correspond to the $j^{th}$ order terms in the expansions (note that neglecting the isostable coordinate and the higher-order terms $Z^{(1)}, Z^{(2)}, \dots$ yields the same phase dynamics as the standard phase reduction \eqref{eq:phase0}).
-These higher-order expansion terms are straightforward to compute \cite{wilson2020phase}, and allow the phase-isostable reduction to accurately predict the existence and stability of phase-locked states well beyond the weak coupling regime \cite{wilson2019phase,park2021high,park2024body,nicks2024insights}.
-From this point forward, any time we mention $\mathcal{Z}$, $\mathcal{I}$ or their Taylor expansion terms $Z^{(j)}$ and $I^{(j)}$, we assume that they have already been computed numerically.
+where $Z^{(j)}$ and $I^{(j)}$ correspond to the $j^{th}$ order terms in the expansions.
+These \yp{first- and second}-order expansion terms are straightforward to compute by solving initial value problems \cite{wilson2020phase}.
+These functions are useful when the nonlinear effects of coupling or forcing strength $\ve$ become nontrivial \cite{wilson2019phase,park2021high,park2024body,nicks2024insights}.
+From this point forward, any time we mention $\mathcal{Z}$, $\mathcal{I}$, or their Taylor expansion terms $Z^{(j)}$ and $I^{(j)}$, we assume that they have already been computed numerically.